Fighting for Victims of Catastrophic Explosions in Texas & Nationwide

 Call the Houston personal injury lawyers at Arnold & Itkin so we can review your case together.
 Our firm is one of the leading firms in the country for the victims of plant explosions, factory explosions, gas pipeline explosions, oil rig explosions, and offshore explosions.
 Our firm has beaten the largest companies in the world at trial, securing billions of dollars in verdicts and settlements for our clients.
 People turned to us for help after the BP Texas City refinery explosion in 2005, and we secured millions for their families.
 Workers turned to us after the 2013 Williams Olefin plant explosion in 2013, and we won more than $33 million total on their behalf—despite facing an army of litigants and corporate executives.
 Nearly one-third of the Deepwater Horizon crew turned to us after the oil rig exploded in 2010, and we secured massive confidential settlements to help get them back on their feet.

-Call (888) 493-1629 or use our online form to review your legal options for free with a top-rated explosion attorney.
+Call (888) 493-1629contact us online to review your options with a top-rated explosion attorney.
 If we take your case, you pay us nothing unless we win.

 Plant Explosions, Oil Rig Explosions, & More